amake/flutter.el/README.md

   are defined
 - `flutter-l10n-file`: The relative path from project root to the file that defines the localizations class.
 Should include the leading `lib/`.

+If using flutter-l10n-flycheck be sure to call `flutter-l10n-flycheck-setup` and set your L10N file (the one specified in `flutter-l10n-file`) to use the
+checker: `M-x add-file-local-variable-prop-line flycheck-checker intl_translation`

 ## Example